 C. Native/Fluent Romance language speaker

 Candidates with rudimentary romance language skills should have either a willingness to take a French course or commitment to self‐study pre-departure.

 Travel can be challenging and many of the roads and means of public transportation are in poor condition.
 Rural travel is mostly by local taxi or motorbikes used as taxis.
 Peace Corps provides you with training how to safely ride a motorbike as a passenger.
 Peace Corps also provides Volunteers with a mountain bike, which may be the principal means of transportation around your work zone.
 Since this may require considerable physical exertion on the part of the Volunteer, you should be in reasonably good shape or at least willing to improve your physical fitness to meet this work demand.

-Peace Corps Volunteers are expected to respect Beninese cultural norms, and exercise sound judgment and great discretion in carrying out private sides of their lives during their service.
-While Benin is generally tolerant, values and mores concerning sexual orientation and gender identity may be different from those in the U.S. Volunteers will need to be mindful of cultural norms, and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities and host countries.
+Benin has some restrictive laws that target certain sexual acts.
+Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and host countries.
 Staff and currently serving Volunteers will address this topic during pre-service training, and identify support mechanisms for incoming trainees.
-Please refer to the Local Laws and Special Circumstances of the U.S. Department of State’s travel page for more information.

 Learn more about the Volunteer experience in Benin: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

 Couples will train in separate locations and live with separate homestays.
 Couples will see each other once a week during CORE days (joint-sector training days) where all trainees will receive full group sessions.